housecurve/housecurve.github.io/TUNING.md

 The published frequency range for the main speakers is 80-20000 Hz and the subwoofer is 35-165 Hz.
 Based on the specs, the overlap of these speakers is 80 - 165 Hz and the crossover frequency should be somewhere in that range.

-In the power plot, we can see the main speaker drops off quickly below ~120 Hz.
+On the magnitude plot, we can see the main speaker drops off quickly below ~120 Hz.
 For this system the crossover frequency should be somewhere in the 100-120 Hz range.
 The subwoofer is more than capable of filling in below 100 Hz.

 ### Time align speakers

 When an audio system contains limited range speakers (subwoofers, bi-amped speakers, etc) time alignment becomes an important adjustment.

 HouseCurve supports two methods of time aligning speakers.
-The [power method](#time-align-using-power) and the [phase method](#time-align-using-phase).
-The power method is simpler, the phase method can be more accurate.
+The [magnitude method](#time-align-using-magnitude) and the [phase method](#time-align-using-phase).
+The magnitude method is simpler, the phase method can be more accurate.

 #### What is time alignment? ####